lune-climate/lune-ts/README.md

 ## How to use

 Check `example-usage` folder for a basic usage of the library in both TS and JS.
-But mostly, all you need is to add it as a depency, create a new client and use as normally :)
+But mostly, all you need is to add it as a dependency, create a new client and use as normally :)

 ## Build